Physics and geometry of knots-quivers correspondence: KQ correspondence and 3d physics

 There is in fact another nontrivial two-cycle in the~geometry, which is sometimes overlooked: it is the~two-sphere linking $L_K$.
-Since $L_K$ supports an~M5-brane, it sources magnetic flux for the~four-form fieldstrength of eleven-dimensional supergravity.
+Since $L_K$ supports an~M5-brane, it sources magnetic flux for the~four-form fieldstrength of eleven dimensional supergravity.
 In the~compactification to $X$ with the~M5 wrapped on $L_K$, this reduces to a~two-form on $X$ which has non-vanishing integral on the~two-sphere linking $L_K$ (we will return to this in Section \ref{sec:refined-CS}).
 In a~situation where the~geometry is modified so as to compactify $L_K$ and where we place $M\gg 1$ branes on it, the~magnetic flux will be proportional to $M$, and indeed the~area of this $\IC\IP^1$ would arise from the~usual 't Hooft limit as $a_{L_K} = q^M$, or its refined version $a_{L_K} = t^M (t/q)^{1/2}$ \cite{Aganagic:2012hs}.
 However since we keep $M=1$ this contribution to the~holomorphic disk action is a~quantum effect in our setup, in the~sense that it is non-vanishing only for $t,q\neq 1$, and it is visible only at the~quantum level.

 We therefore propose to identify $t_i = C_{ii}$ with the~wrappings of the~$i$-th basic disk on the~two-sphere linking $L_K$, whose origin is the~M2-M5 coupling via bulk fluxes.
-Finally $q_i$ counts the~self-linking of the~$i$-th basic holomorphic disk.
-Note that it appears in the~combination $q_i-C_{ii}$ as the~power of $q$.
-An explanation for this will be provided in the~next section, in terms of ``real'' (M2-M2) and ``imaginary'' (M2-M5) self-intersections.
+Finally, $q_i$ counts the~self-linking of the~$i$-th basic holomorphic disk.
+Note that it appears in the~combination $q_i-C_{ii}$ as the~power of $q$, which equals the contributions from 4-chain intersections of the disk.
+An explanation for this will be provided in the~next section, in terms of ``real'' (M2-M2 via M5) and ``imaginary'' (M2-M5) self-intersections.